 ESV: a) "Accordingly, she will be called an adulteress if she lives with another man while her husband is alive. b) But if her husband dies, she is free from that law, and if she marries another man she is not an adulteress."

 The disparity I am alluding to in the ESV as opposed to the KJV should be pretty easy to identify.
 If one looks at the words in the first part of the verse I emboldened, one can immediately discover a notable variance.

 In the original language, it is very clear that the message being conveyed is that a woman married to one living man (the law of being joined (sexual intimacy)) is lawful.
-However, if she be married (sexual intimacy) to two living men, she loses her status as a lawful wife and becomes classified as an unlawful adulteress (what she shall be called).
+However, if she be married (sexual intimacy) to two living men, she loses her status as a lawful wife and becomes classified as an unlawful adulteress (what she shall be called concerning her sexually moral status).
 She violates the created law of oneness with her living husband and creates another oneness with another husband, living now under two laws - two obligations; two conjunctions.
 This is against the law of God's creation of marriage and its sacredness, where "they two (not three) shall be one flesh."

 The law of sexual intimacy, which makes a marriage of two into one, both legitimately (wife) and illegitimately (adulteress), is being clearly defined here - no secular prescriptions implied.
 It is a law of the living on earth in the flesh.

 And her being "called an adulteress" is not "by the consent and judgment of all men," as the Geneva Study Bible commentary states.
 This title is given to her by the Holy Ghost.
 It is what God calls her.
 How do we know this?
 Well, if she had done this in secret, men or her husband would not know.
 However, God would.
 And it is to Him we will answer "that which we have done in our body..."
 When it is known by the husband, I write about what should be done in my other articles and why.